NancokPS2/mewgenics-gon-map/README.md

 - CharmedMaggot
 - Poop

+### Tiles
+- WaterTile

 ### Effects
-**It is currently unclear which effects are valid as passives and which as ability effects.**
+**It is currently unclear which effects are valid as passives, statuses or ability effects, likely candidates for passives are denoted with a \* preffix.**
 All effects have a number value that denotes their stacks unless stated otherwise.
 Some effects use up their stacks instantly and as such are never displayed in-game.
 All effects seem to need at least 1 as their number to have any effect (unless they are a (dict)).
 Example: `Bleed 1`
 Seems like effects also support setting a chance alongside their number, using an array where the stacks is the first value and the chance is the second one (this is the chance of the effect being applied).
 Example: `Stun [1 .15]`